 Here’s the finished look, including black placemats, gingham napkins, and gold silverware.
 Still, I think our Normandy Pedestal Table paired with Corbin Parsons Chairs is the scene stealer.

 The Formal Dining Room

-Although formal dining rooms are not as relevant as they used to be, they are a great space to host larger parties (and place the elegant American Made Napa Valley Extension Dining Table).
+Although formal dining rooms are not as relevant as they used to be, they are a great space to host larger parties.

 I shaped the garland that came with a wire center over a white table runner around eight small glass votives.
 I put battery powered “candles” that flicker to avoid having an open flame where there is garland and people passing serving plates.